JayCuthrell/fudge-org-eleventy-excellent/src/posts/are-you-gonna-go-parquet.md

 - [Dremio: Parquet File Best Practices](https://docs.dremio.com/current/sonar/query-manage/data-formats/parquet-files/)
 - [AWS: Using the Parquet format in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-format-parquet-home.html)

-While the list above is not exhaustive in any way, it shows that adoption of Apache Parquet reflects ten years of progress.
+While the list above is not exhaustive in any way, it shows that the adoption of Apache Parquet reflects ten years of progress.
 It is also worth noting that [PrestoDB](https://prestodb.io) began in 2013, [Apache Spark](https://spark.apache.org) began in 2014, and [PrestoSQL aka Trino](https://trino.io) began in 2019.

 So, it's fair to say... this is just the tip of the [Apache Iceberg](https://iceberg.apache.org)... which began in 2017.